assawayut/LunarRoverSim/README.md

 # Lunar-Rover-Simulator
-This is the repository for the Lunar Rover Simulator test version, where only executable files exist.
-The full source code version will be released soon.
+(This is the repository for the Lunar Rover Simulator test version, where only executable files exist.
+The full source code version, with RL interface, will be released soon.)

+An open-source lunar rover simulator based on PyBullet aiming to serve as a tool to test the locomotion of rover on realistic lunar environment.

 <img src='figure/sim_interface.gif' width=800>

 ## Installation
-This repo contains standalone executable files of the simulator with wrapped packages.
-So, further installation is not needed in this test version.
+This repository consists of self-contained executable simulator files bundled with all required packages.
+So, further installation is not required in this test version.

 Linux (tested on x64 Ubuntu 22.04)
 ```sh